-Permission to table any projects would not generally be expected to be granted if the information set out at bullet points above is not available for the meeting to consider.
+Permission to table any projects would not generally be expected to be granted if the information set out at points a) - c) above is not available for the meeting to consider.

-Where agreement has been given to table an item, information about the proposed scheme (e.g. project name, location, community benefit) to be circulated to all CAF members by the Civic and Members Support Team, immediately following permission being granted, and at least 2 full working days prior to the CAF meeting.
+Where agreement has been given to table an item, information about the proposed scheme (e.g. project name, location, community benefit) to be circulated to all CAF members by the Democratic Services Team, immediately following permission being granted, and at least 2 full working days prior to the CAF meeting.